xtrojak/TRECollect/README.md

 - Add KDoc comments for public APIs
 - Keep functions focused and single-purpose

+### Building Release APK

+To build a signed release APK for distribution, see the [Building the Project](#building-the-project) section.
+For testing, debug APKs are automatically built on pull requests to `main` and are available as workflow artifacts.

 ### Contributing

 1. Create a feature branch from `main` or `develop`
 2. Make your changes
 3. Ensure all tests pass: `./scripts/run-tests.sh`
 4. Submit a pull request
+   - Debug APK will be automatically built and available as an artifact
+   - Download from the workflow run page (available for 30 days)

 ## License